 Nehemiah 1

-2.that Hanani, one of my brothers, came with certain men from Judah, and I asked them about the escaped remnant of the Jews who remained of the captives and about Jerusalem.
+2. And Hanani, one of my brothers, came in with men from Judah, and I asked them about the escaped remnant of Jews who were left of the captivity, and about Jerusalem.

-5. And I said, “I beseech you, O Jehovah, God of heaven, the great and fearful God, who keeps the covenant and loving kindness for those who love Him and keep His commandments.
+5. And I said, “I beseech you, O Jehovah, God of heaven, the great and fearful God, who keeps covenant and lovingkindness for those who love Him and keep His commandments.

 7.We have been very corrupt toward you and have not kept the commandments, nor the statutes, nor the judgments, which you commanded Moses your servant.

-8.Remember, I pray, the word which you commanded Moses your servant, saying, “You will trespass, and I will scatter you among the nations.
+8.Remember, I pray, the word which you commanded Moses your servant, saying, ‘You will be unfaithful, and I will scatter you among the nations.

-9.But when you return to me and keep my commandments, and you do them, though you be driven out to the ends of the heavens, from there will I gather them and bring them back to the place that I chose as a dwelling place for my name.
+9.But you will return to me and keep my commandments, and you will do them.
+Though you be driven out to the ends of the heavens, from there will I gather them and bring them back to the place that I chose as a dwelling place for my name.’

 10.For they are your servants and your people whom you redeemed by your great power, and your strong hand.